Skip to content

 export {artifacts};

-// ------------------------------------------------------------------------------------------------
+// ----------------------------------------------------------------------------

-// ------------------------------------------------------------------------------------------------
+// rocketh/environment.ts

-import {setup} from 'rocketh';
+import {setupEnvironmentFromFiles} from '@rocketh/node';

 import {setupHardhatDeploy} from 'hardhat-deploy/helpers';

-const {loadEnvironmentFromHardhat} = setupHardhatDeploy(extensions);
+const {loadEnvironmentFromHardhat} = setupHardhatDeploy<Extensions,Accounts,Data>(extensions)

-folder will only be present after you compile the contracts (pnpm hardhat build
+Note that the ./generated folder will only be present after you compile the contracts (pnpm hardhat build).

-And you ll probably want to add this folder to your .gitignore
+And you ll probably want to add this folder to your .gitignore file

-Step 6: Create Your First Contract
+Step 5: Create Your First Contract

-Create a simple contract in contracts/Greeter.sol
+Create a simple contract in contracts/Greeter.sol:

 // SPDX-License-Identifier: MIT